electron/i18n/content/current/pt-BR/docs/tutorial/security.md

 _Recomendação é o padrão do Electron's_

-Se você estiver usando [`<webview>`](../api/webview-tag.md), você pode precisar das páginas e scripts carregados em sua tag `<webview>` para abrir novas janelas.
-O `permite pop-ups` atributo lhes permite criar um novo [`BrowserWindows`](../api/browser-window.md) usando o método `window.open()`. `<webview>` tags não estão autorizadas a criar novas janelas.
+If you are using [`<webview>`][webview-tag], you might need the pages and scripts loaded in your `<webview>` tag to open new windows.
+The `allowpopups` attribute enables them to create new [`BrowserWindows`][browser-window] using the `window.open()` method. `<webview>` tags não estão autorizadas a criar novas janelas.

 ### Por que?

-Se você não precisa de popups, é melhor não permitir a criação de novo [`BrowserWindows`](../api/browser-window.md) por padrão.
+If you do not need popups, you are better off not allowing the creation of new [`BrowserWindows`][browser-window] by default.
 Isto segue o princípio de acesso mínimo necessário: Não deixe um site criar novos pop-ups a menos que você saiba que ele precisa desse recurso.

 ### Como?